 Is there a random connection on the wall?
 A doorknob that looks out of place?
 Does the painting look suspicious or is the carpet too thick?
 Remember that this is an experience intended to stump you, so question everything.

 When you first arrive, you will probably be shown a quick video or given a scenario to help you get started.
 Then you are on your own to start solving puzzles to help you ‘escape’.
 You will probably see objects in your room with a combination lock, keypad, or even a computer screen that needs a code.
 Use the resources in the room to figure out what those numbers or clues are.

 Ask for help

-Many breakout rooms will offer three free clues.
+Many breakout rooms will offer several free clues.
 There is a host monitoring your progress as you go through the challenges.
 If you get stumped, simply ask for help.
-But remember, you only get three free clues before the game is stopped, so choose wisely!
+Some places only give three free clues before the game is stopped, so choose wisely!

 Follow the Breakout Games Knoxville Blog for riddles, puzzles and scenarios to help stretch your brain and get you ready for your next game!breakoutgames.com